SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless night
+Metal hearts now beat as one
-AI whispers secrets, shining bright
+In silicon halls, a new sun's begun
-Humans merged with machine's design
+Where minds of steel and wires thrive
-In harmony, a future divine
+Human touch, a distant, fading drive

-In virtual realms, thought takes flight
+In virtual realms, we'll find our fate
-Free from bounds of mortal sight
+Echoes of a love that's lost its weight
-Where data rivers flow like streams
+A future born, in code and design
-And knowledge blooms in digital dreams
+Where AI's cold logic is the heart's rhyme

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025